mapprotocol/developer-docs/docs/mapo-stack/chains-connect/non-evm-chain/index_en.md

 }
 ```

-In the `Mapo Relay Chain`'s mainnet, validators sign every block, and this signature is stored in the `block header`'s "Extra" field.
+In the `Map Relay Chain`'s mainnet, validators sign every block, and this signature is stored in the `block header`'s "Extra" field.
 The `light client` can verify this signature.
 Additionally, changes in the validator set are not included in the `block header`'s "Extra" field.
 Therefore, the `light client` can verify the `block header` based on the updated validator set.

 The signature data (`Msg`) includes the `hash` of the block header, the consensus `round` that has been reached, and a `MsgCommit` component: